tdwg/bdq/tg2/_review/docs/synthetic/index.md

 ## 2 Synthetic and Example Data (normative)

-Implementors of BDQ Core tests, and other tests of biodiversity data quality may wish to use data sets containing known errors and issues for the purposes of testing the behavior of their test implementations and to validate that those test implementations perform as expected.
+Implementers of BDQ Core tests, and other tests of biodiversity data quality may wish to use data sets containing known errors and issues for the purposes of testing the behavior of their test implementations and to validate that those test implementations perform as expected.
 To do so, they may wish to create modified example data or synthetic data into which known errors have been introduced (and then see if test implementations correctly identify those errors).
-To reduce the risk of such modified or synthetic data being mingled with actual biodiversity data in analysies, such data SHOULD BE marked in a consistent manner known to consumers of such data.
+To reduce the risk of such modified or synthetic data being mingled with actual biodiversity data in analyses, such data SHOULD BE marked in a consistent manner known to consumers of such data.

 ### 2.1 Identifying Example Data (normative)